Frost-group/Frost-group.github.io/_pages/teaching.md

 ### Physical machine learning

-Before the fairly specific Python + PyTorch based delivery of content for the ML MRes described below, I was developing some more general scientific machine learning materials with Julia + Pluto notebooks.
+I've been slowly developing general scientific machine learning materials with Julia + Pluto notebooks.
+(These were originally developed in Sept 2021 for the MLBD MRes below, but a more modest Python + Pytorch neural network based set of lessons were delivered.)

 <https://jarvist.github.io/2021-PhysicsMachineLearningPracticum/02_GaussianProcessPotentialEnergySurface.html>